-Ensure you understand your property ownership requirements.
-If the adult owns property, you are required to lodge a notice advising your appointment as administrator with the Titles Registry for recording against the property.
+Business Queensland ensure you understand your property ownership requirements.
+If the adult owns property, you must lodge a notice advising your appointment as administrator with the Titles Registry for recording against the property.
 The Queensland Government's Business Industry Portal has instructions on how to complete this process.

 Mental Health Review Tribunal

 The role of the Mental Health Review Tribunal is to review persons subject to the Mental Health Act 2000 to make sure that the involuntary processes of assessment, treatment and detention of people with mental illness are properly applied.

 The Office of the Public Advocate is an independent statutory body established to protect and promote the rights, autonomy and participation of people with impaired decision-making capacity.
 The Public Advocate also provides systems advocacy, which is an important layer of protection for the rights of Queensland adults with impaired decision-making capacity

 Office of the Public Guardian